 I had an epiphany talking to Rob Clarke, co-founder of Strala, at Martech West in early April.
 His company created a turnkey platform that allows you to standardize UTM parameters to track all your online and offline marketing outreach.
 He told me that marketers like to ask 3 questions: who, what and when.
+So let’s start there when talking about how to align sales and marketing.

 Marketing focuses on Who, What, and When